BeccaHyland/noteful/README.md

 Visit Noteful deployed on Heroku [here](https://stark-peak-61498.herokuapp.com/)

 ### Video - Check out Noteful!
-Video 1: Filtering and filling out "Add New Note" Form
+Video 1: Filtering all notes by Tag and filling out "Add New Note" form
 ![](https://media.giphy.com/media/2zZlWKzrNqXLroQxOH/giphy.gif)

 Video 2: New Note added, API Gateway deploy history, visit app on Heroku to see new Note there